5 swaps to reduce your plastic waste

-Ok, this swap is interactive.
+This swap is interactive!
 Take a look at your toiletries bag and check out the ingredients in your shampoo… one of the first ingredients you’ll see is Water, or Aqua.
-Yes my friend, you just paid for a plastic container of water, along with some cleaning ingredients.
-Conventional shampoo, conditioner, moisturiser, and liquid soaps often contain water as a main ingredient, like adding water or milk to a cake so it’s a good texture.
+Yep – you just paid for a plastic container of water, along with some cleaning ingredients.
+Conventional shampoo, conditioner, moisturiser, and liquid soaps often contain water as a main ingredient, like adding water or milk to a cake to give it the right texture.
 If you’re in a shower though, why do you need the extra water?!

-Solid shampoos, soaps and more leave out the water, giving you a concentrated cleaning bar that works exactly like your regular shamps, without the plastic waste.
+Solid shampoos, soaps and more leave out the water, giving you a concentrated cleaning bar that works exactly like your regular shamps, except without the plastic waste of the container.
 No water means your solid bar will last a whole lot longer too, meaning less trips to the shops and more time spent travelling… just make sure to dry out your bar between trips!

 Speaking of BYO, the BYO bottle movement has been going for years now, and with good reason!
 When you’re buying a bottle of water, all you’re really paying for is plastic!
-There’s plenty of free, chilled, filtered water, available right from the tap, safe to drink here in ‘straya and with plenty of refill stations across our major cities, and in many of our hostels, there’s no excuse not to bring along a bottle and save some dollars refilling!
-(Bonus: pick up a YHA waterbottle or reusable coffee cup from Sydney Central YHA or Brisbane City YHA and remember those sweet times travelling a little greener)
+There’s plenty of free, chilled, filtered water, available right from the tap, safe to drink here in ‘straya and with plenty of refill stations across our major cities, and in many of our properties, there’s no excuse not to bring along a bottle and save some dollars refilling!

 This swap can seem impossible while travelling, but thankfully, many of our hostels have happy herb gardens that you can use to spice up your meals without layers of plastic wrapping.
-If you’re needing a sprinkle of parsley from the vertical garden at Railway Square YHA or popping out to the veggie patch at Apollo Bay YHA for some mint to add to your mojito, take what you need and let the good times grow!
+If you’re needing a sprinkle of parsley from the garden at YHA Grampians Eco or popping out to the veggie patch at YHA Apollo Bay for some mint to add to your mojito, take what you need and let the good times grow!

 When you’re on the road, you can’t always stop to pick some herbs, or remember to pack a lunchbox instead of getting takeaway – but you can try your hardest to make a difference.
 Reducing our impact is the first, and most important, step in helping our world and our communities in the fight against a changing climate.
 Add in re-using anything from second-hand clothes to reusable containers, bottles and more, and you’re starting to shift your life to one that’s a little more sustainable.